 All Set Restaurant & Bar

 All Set Restaurant & Bar offers one of the best happy hours in Silver Spring both for both great drinks and food.
-It’s an America-style menu, and their chickpea fries are delicious and served Jenga-style; we never miss getting a plate, or two when we pop in.
+It’s an American-style menu, and their chickpea fries are delicious and served Jenga-style; we never miss getting a plate, or two when we pop in.
 The other great thing is that happy hour is for the entire restaurant and not restricted to the bar.
 They have a small outdoor patio seating and the staff are always friendly.

 Silver Spring Best Cafes: Where to go for Coffee

 There is an abundance of good coffee shops in Silver Spring.
 We encourage people to not always patronize Starbucks and Peet’s.
 Though props to the staff at Peet’s in Silver Spring as their staff is very friendly!